 - Wear a helmet (helmets aren’t required by Indiana law, but they are recommended by both the city and the scooter companies)

 When you’re done riding the scooter, park it upright near docking stations or bike racks if possible.
 Do not block driveways, ramps, handicapped parking spaces or loading areas; otherwise you could get a fine.

 You can be cited for riding a scooter under the influence.

 Because electric scooters are not considered to be motorized vehicles, they are unlikely to be covered by auto insurance policies.
 And because they are rentals, they may also not qualify for personal liability coverage under your homeowner’s policy.

 Talk with your individual insurance broker about whether or not you have coverage for electric scooters.
-If you do not have coverage, and you are found at fault for causing an accident with a scooter, then you may have to pay for everything out of pocket.
+If you do not have coverage, and you are found at fault for causing a car accident in Indianapolis with a scooter, then you may have to pay for everything out of pocket.

 If you were injured by a person riding a scooter in Indianapolis, you may be able to recover damages through the rental company or through the at-fault rider’s insurance.